logtrace/material-icons-react/README.md

 Import module using the following statement.

 ```
-import MaterialIcon, {colorPallet} from 'material-icons-react';
+import MaterialIcon, {colorPalette} from 'material-icons-react';
 ```

 1. Rendering an icon is straightforward.